SoloDevNZ/hashnode/clxst4jxw000k09jo3fah7zmr.md

 Thanks for exploring the future of my domain-named projects for 2024 and 2025.

-In my latest post, I dove deep into the world of domain names and their pivotal role in app and website development.
+In this post, I dove deep into the world of domain names and their pivotal role in app and website development.
 From defining internal business units to building income-generating projects, domain names are the first crucial step in creating my digital presence.
 But what exactly are domain names, and why are they important?

 A domain name is more than just an address; it's a gateway to various online services like web servers, email servers, and more.
 Thanks to the Domain Name System (DNS), these names resolve to specific IP addresses, making it easier for users to navigate the web.